 Basement Remodeling Numbers

-National average cost, 20x30 ft. basement remodel with wet bar and full bath:
+National average cost, 20-foot-by-30-foot basement remodel with wet bar and full bath:

 - Resale Value: $47,637